wp-plugins/dandyid-services/readme.txt

 == Change History ==

-**Rev 1.2.4**  2009-Jan-26
+= Rev 1.2.5  2009-Jan-27 =

+- readme.txt updates.

+= Rev 1.2.4  2009-Jan-26 =

-* Added support for new DandyID services.
+- Added support for new DandyID services.

-**Rev 1.2.3**  2009-Jan-25
+= Rev 1.2.3  2009-Jan-25 =

-* Performance enhancements.
+- Performance enhancements.
 Thanks [@stepan](http://twitter.com/stepan) for the recommendations.

-**Rev 1.2.2**  2009-Jan-23
+= Rev 1.2.2  2009-Jan-23 =

-* Increased left margin for Favicon+TextLink.
+- Increased left margin for Favicon+TextLink.

-**Rev 1.2.1**  2009-Jan-20
+= Rev 1.2.1  2009-Jan-20 =

-* Added an example of xml returned from return_services() - as comments in the php code - to help clarify API usage to DandyID API developers.
+- Added an example of xml returned from return_services() - as comments in the php code - to help clarify API usage to DandyID API developers.

-**Rev 1.2.0**  2009-Jan-19
+= Rev 1.2.0  2009-Jan-19 =

-* Removed all html table elements to eliminate rendering issues with some themes.
+- Removed all html table elements to eliminate rendering issues with some themes.

-**Rev 1.1.9**  2009-Jan-18
+= Rev 1.1.9  2009-Jan-18 =

-* Updated <div> tags for dandyIDSidebarIdentities, and dandyIDSidebarPoweredBy.
+- Updated <div> tags for dandyIDSidebarIdentities, and dandyIDSidebarPoweredBy.

-**Rev 1.1.8**  2009-Jan-18
+= Rev 1.1.8  2009-Jan-18 =

-* Added ability to View Change Log from settings page.
+- Added ability to View Change Log from settings page.
 Thanks [@zerojay](http://twitter.com/zerojay).

-**Rev 1.1.7**  2009-Jan-17
+= Rev 1.1.7  2009-Jan-17 =

-* New setup option: Text-links only.
+- New setup option: Text-links only.
 Ability to now choose from 3 display options:
   - Show Favicons and Text-links
   - Show Favicons only
   - Show Text-links only

-**Rev 1.1.6**  2009-Jan-16
+= Rev 1.1.6  2009-Jan-16 =

-* Suppress activation warning on curl\_setopt() CURLOPT\_FOLLOWLOCATION.
+- Suppress activation warning on curl\_setopt() CURLOPT\_FOLLOWLOCATION.

-**Rev 1.1.5**  2009-Jan-16
+= Rev 1.1.5  2009-Jan-16 =

-* Group options on settings page for improved usability.
+- Group options on settings page for improved usability.

-**Rev 1.1.4**  2009-Jan-15
+= Rev 1.1.4  2009-Jan-15 =

-* Make the "Powered by DandyID" line a configurable option.
+- Make the "Powered by DandyID" line a configurable option.
-* Written and tested [@TechStars](http://twitter.com/techstars) [#hackspace](http://search.twitter.com/search?q=%23hackspace), Boulder, Colorado.
+- Written and tested [@TechStars](http://twitter.com/techstars) [#hackspace](http://search.twitter.com/search?q=%23hackspace), Boulder, Colorado.

-**Rev 1.1.3**  2009-Jan-12
+= Rev 1.1.3  2009-Jan-12 =

-* Change the cache refresh interval from every 24 hours to every 2 hours.
+- Change the cache refresh interval from every 24 hours to every 2 hours.
-* During a refresh, the plugin retrieves the list of DandyID services, and stores them in the WordPress database.
+- During a refresh, the plugin retrieves the list of DandyID services, and stores them in the WordPress database.

-**Rev 1.1.2**  2009-Jan-10
+= Rev 1.1.2  2009-Jan-10 =

-* Reduced the font size of "Powered by DandyID" line.
+- Reduced the font size of "Powered by DandyID" line.

-**Rev 1.1.1**  2009-Jan-09
+= Rev 1.1.1  2009-Jan-09 =

-* Options page: removed password requirement to simplify setup.
+- Options page: removed password requirement to simplify setup.
-* Options page: removed user_id requirement to simplify setup.
+- Options page: removed user_id requirement to simplify setup.
-* User's public identities profile is now retrieved from DandyID.
+- User's public identities profile is now retrieved from DandyID.
-* User's DandyID Service now returned as one of the services.
+- User's DandyID Service now returned as one of the services.
-* Larger DandyID-mini icon replaced with 15x15 favicon -- for continuity with other service icons.
+- Larger DandyID-mini icon replaced with 15x15 favicon -- for continuity with other service icons.

-**Rev 1.1.0**  2009-Jan-06
+= Rev 1.1.0  2009-Jan-06 =

-* Preserve local online-identities cache if DandyID API is down, or site is not available.
+- Preserve local online-identities cache if DandyID API is down, or site is not available.

-**Rev 1.0.9**  2009-Jan-06
+= Rev 1.0.9  2009-Jan-06 =

-* If no setup credentials are configured, do not attempt to retrieve DandyID online identities.
+- If no setup credentials are configured, do not attempt to retrieve DandyID online identities.
-* If no user_id is configured, link the mini-chicklet to the DandyID home page.
+- If no user_id is configured, link the mini-chicklet to the DandyID home page.

-**Rev 1.0.8**  2009-Jan-04
+= Rev 1.0.8  2009-Jan-04 =

-* Converted SimpleXMLElement() calls to xml_parse() calls for PHP4 compatibility.
+- Converted SimpleXMLElement() calls to xml_parse() calls for PHP4 compatibility.

-**Rev 1.0.7**  2009-Jan-03
+= Rev 1.0.7  2009-Jan-03 =

-* Ported from file-based cache to wp-database cache to eliminate file-permissions errors.
+- Ported from file-based cache to wp-database cache to eliminate file-permissions errors.

-**Rev 1.0.6**  2009-Jan-01
+= Rev 1.0.6  2009-Jan-01 =

-* Added 2 div classes "dandyIDSidebarIdentities" and "dandyIDSidebarPoweredBy" to enable external css styling.
+- Added 2 div classes "dandyIDSidebarIdentities" and "dandyIDSidebarPoweredBy" to enable external css styling.
 Thanks [@dtownsend](http://twitter.com/dtownsend).

-**Rev 1.0.5**  2009-Jan-01
+= Rev 1.0.5  2009-Jan-01 =

-* Suppress PHP error "failed to open stream: Permission denied" when creation of cache file fails.
+- Suppress PHP error "failed to open stream: Permission denied" when creation of cache file fails.

-**Rev 1.0.4**  2008-Dec-31
+= Rev 1.0.4  2008-Dec-31 =

-* Updated class.dandyid.php to increase PHP cross-platform compatibility.
+- Updated class.dandyid.php to increase PHP cross-platform compatibility.

-**Rev 1.0.3**  2008-Dec-30
+= Rev 1.0.3  2008-Dec-30 =

-* Added ability for Plugin to gracefully handle DandyID host server down.
+- Added ability for Plugin to gracefully handle DandyID host server down.
-* Added ability for Plugin to gracefully handle DandyID API url unavailable.
+- Added ability for Plugin to gracefully handle DandyID API url unavailable.

-**Rev 1.0.2**  2008-Dec-28
+= Rev 1.0.2  2008-Dec-28 =

-* Added ability to Show-Favicons-and-Text-Links or Show-Favicons-only.
+- Added ability to Show-Favicons-and-Text-Links or Show-Favicons-only.

-**Rev 1.0.1**  2008-Dec-22
+= Rev 1.0.1  2008-Dec-22 =

-* Initial revision.
+- Initial revision.